 - Publicists generate and manage publicity for a public figure, celebrity, or business, as well as for creative products, such as books or films.

 Landing an advertising, marketing, or public relations internship can be a competitive process.
 The more you know about the field, network with people in the industry, and follow up after applying, the better your chances will be.

 - Timelines vary greatly.
-While some Fortune 500 companies recruit through the campus interview program during the Fall, typically for marketing roles, other companies post opportunities, typically for advertising and PR roles, much later in Spring.
+While some Fortune 500 companies recruit through OCS Recruiting during the Fall, typically for marketing roles, other companies post opportunities, typically for advertising and PR roles, much later in Spring.
 Be proactive in researching deadlines for companies and roles that interest you.

 - This is a social industry.
 Though you may submit a formal application online, knowing someone on the inside will generally get you in the door faster.
 Conduct informational interviews with alumni or peers who work in marketing, as a way of learning more about the role and getting referrals to HR contacts.
 Meet professionals at career fairs or industry events and follow-up after you apply to reiterate your interest.